intento/intento-api/usage.md

 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/usage/intento'
 ```

 This request returns information for the last 12 days.
-Each bucket corresponds to a single day, the last bucket contains information on today usage.
+Each bucket corresponds to a single day; the last bucket contains information on today usage.
 The response contains the list of buckets with statistics:

 ```json